Faculty 2025-2026

 Dr. David A. Wilson, Language, Literacy and Sociocultural Studies

-Name: Dr. David A. Wilson Title: Assistant Professor Department: Language, Literacy, & Sociocultural Studies Describe your research in about 200 words.
+Name: Dr. David A. Wilson Title: Lecturer III Department: Language, Literacy, & Sociocultural Studies Describe your research in about 200 words.
 I am interested in applying the asset/deficit model of educational outcomes to the ways in which emergent bilinguals negotiate English spelling conventions using knowledge from their first languages.
-I am also interesting in […] Read More
+I am also interested in […] Read More

 Dr. Oleg Prezhdo, Chemistry and Chemical Biology